jeromeski/back-ecomprojone/README.md

 ===============
 is a MongoDB object modeling tool that provides a schema-based solution to model application data.
 It includes built-in type casting, validation, query building, and business logic hooks.
 Using Mongoose with this backend stack provides a higher layer over MongoDB with more functionality, including mapping object models to database documents.

+# express.Router()
+is used to define route paths with the relevant HTTP methods and assign the corresponding controller function that should be called when these requests are received by the server. ex. router.get('/sikwet', sikwet)